Alfred Hitchcock Presents: The Final Cut

-Alfred Hitchcock Presents: The Final Cut (also known as just Hitchcock: The Final Cut) is a 2001 action-adventure video game, in the detective-mystery genre.
+Alfred Hitchcock Presents: The Final Cut (also known as just Hitchcock: The Final Cut) is a 2001 action-adventure video game, in the detective-mystery genre, inspired by the films of Alfred Hitchcock.

 Gameplay

 The Final Cut is a suspenseful adventure game that focuses on item collecting and puzzle solving as the main mechanic.
 However the game also bears some similarities to the survival horror actioner genre.
 The art design sees 3D characters be manipulated across a 2D environment.
 The game is interspersed with full motion videos (FMVs) to further the narrative.
 The controls are a combination of the keyboard and mouse.
 The developer Arxel Tribe says the game can be completed in 20 hours.

 Plot

 Robert Marvin-Jones is a billionaire recluse who decides to pay homage to Alfred Hitchcock by making a film in his backyard; however his film crew have gone missing and possibly been brutally murdered.
 Meanwhile, private detective Joseph Shamley has psychic power.

 Jones' niece, a mute named Alicia, asks Shamley to use his powers of deduction to solve the mystery.